 This post may contain affiliate links.
 You can read more in my disclosure policy.

-3. Flash freeze individual cinnamon rolls before rising and baking.
+3. How to freeze raw cinnamon rolls before rising

 For the sake of research, I tried all three methods and you will see them packaged for my freezer below.
 I also made my frosting ahead of time and froze it (hence the large yogurt container in the picture).
 Any of the three methods for freezing cinnamon rolls work, but here are my thoughts on the best way to freeze cinnamon rolls.